Note

 Installing Pyleoclim

-Once the pyleo environment is activated, you’ll want to first install Cartopy:
+Once the pyleo environment is activated, simply run:

 pip install pyleoclim